-When you think of a Traditional Japanese tattoo, we all tend to think of a mouth open fierce dragon, a peaceful koi with some splashes or a serene multicolour phoenix.
+When you think of a traditional japanese tattoo sydney, we all tend to think of a mouth open fierce dragon, a peaceful koi with some splashes or a serene multicolour phoenix.
 But there is a wide range of lesser known Traditional Japanese Motifs, that are often overlooked by people.

 With such a rich history of folklore and symbology, there are so many options to choose from when it comes to Traditional Japanese tattoo subjects.